Groups

 Example: space groups

-The one, two, and three-dimensional space groups are accessible via spacegroup, which takes the space group number sgnum and dimensino D as input (ideally, the dimension is provided as a Val{D} for the sake of type stability) and returns a SpaceGroup{D} structure:
+The one, two, and three-dimensional space groups are accessible via spacegroup, which takes the space group number sgnum and dimension D or Val(D) as input and returns a SpaceGroup{D}:

 using Crystalline